-Consultation with the public, licensees and interested organizations is an important part of the process the Canadian Nuclear Safety Commission (CNSC) uses to develop many of the regulatory tools within its regulatory framework.
-The CNSC welcomes public input on draft documents that are open for consultation.
+Consultation with the public, licensees and interested organizations is an important part of the process the CNSC uses to develop many of the regulatory tools within its regulatory framework.
+The CNSC welcomes public input on discussion papers and draft documents, and on proposed new regulations or amendments to regulations.

-Consultations can also be found on the Consulting with Canadians website.
+You can also search for consultations on the Consulting with Canadians website.

 Comment on draft regulatory documents